JonAbrams/arity/README.md

 ## Installing for the browser

 Download `arity.js` and put it in your `js` folder with your project.

+You can also install it using [bower](https://github.com/bower/bower): `bower install arity`

-Then include it like so:
+Then include it in your page like so:

     <script src="js/arity.js"></script>